 - Heart problems — Over time, high stress levels can increase your heart rate and blood pressure, which can lead to some serious health problems such as a stroke and or heart attack.

 - Upset stomach — Stress can cause stomach aches, diarrhea, or vomiting.
 Over time, it can even lead to Irritable Bowel Syndrome.

 - Obesity — When you’re stressed your body increases its cortisol levels, a hormone that can lead to overeating and cause you to gain weight.

 - Problems conceiving — Women trying to conceive might have a more difficult time when feeling high levels of stress.
-As a result, the problems conceiving can become a source of stress.
+As a result, the problems conceiving can become a source of stress, even for men.

 - Menstrual cycle problems — Women who experience chronic stress may have irregular periods and more severe PMS symptoms.

-- Loss of sex drive — People in crisis may take longer to get in the mood and may have a lower sex drive than those who are not experiencing a crisis.
+- Loss of sex drive — People in crisis may take longer to get in the mood and may have a lower libido than those who are not experiencing a crisis.
 When in crisis, it can be difficult to take your mind off the problems at hand.